-While most risks are identified. managed and monitored internally, Dexus appoints independent experts to undertake monitoring of WHS&E, environmental risks and other risks where expert knowledge is essential, to ensure Dexus has in place best practice processes and procedures.
+While most risks are identified. managed and monitored internally.
+Dexus appoints independent experts to undertake additional or independent reviews, to ensure Dexus has in place best practice processes and procedures.

 The Board Risk Committee is empowered to engage consultants, advisers or other experts independent of management.